 There are currently three cycle paths in Sweden that achieve this certification, it is the Kattegattleden which has been given path number 1, the Sydostleden which is cycle path number 2 and the Sydkustleden which is cycle path no. 3.

-It is the respective road manager who is responsible for operation & maintenance on the trail.
+It is the respective road manager who is responsible for operation and maintenance on the trail.
 On the national road network, the Swedish Transport Administration is responsible, on municipal roads each municipality manages its sections and in some cases it is individual road managers.